INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Experiments

+We define confined spaces as environments whose impulse responses are temporally compact yet spectrally highly structured, due to short propagation paths, material heterogeneity, and strong resonant effects.
+This is visible in our car cabin data: for Buck and Tesla, roughly 99\% of the energy lies within the first 50 ms (vs. 72\% for MeshRIR and RAF).
+As a result, the time-domain waveform becomes a short burst followed by a rapidly vanishing tail, which makes direct time domain waveform supervision less informative.
+In contrast, the frequency response remains richly structured.
+This pattern also appears in the spectral statistics below: Buck/Tesla have much lower flatness and steeper tilt than MeshRIR/RAF, indicating more organized, frequency-selective responses as shown in Table~\ref{tab:spectral-stats-datasets}.

-Across both BUCK and Tesla, \systemname{} achieves the lowest errors on the core frequency-domain metrics (amplitude, angle, spectral, envelope), outperforming NAF, INRAS, and AVR (Table~\ref{tab:metrics-buck-tesla}).
-On BUCK, our model is competitive on energy but lags on time-domain reverberation metrics (T60, EDT), which is consistent with our frequency-centric supervision.
-On Tesla, \systemname{} also leads on the time-domain metrics (lowest T60 and EDT), indicating better generalization.
-Per-frequency analysis (Table~\ref{tab:perfreq-by-method}) shows consistent gains: \systemname{} attains the best magnitude and phase errors at every reported band, with particularly large phase advantages at low frequencies (e.g., 180\,Hz: 0.029 vs.\ 0.076 for the next best), while maintaining the best average magnitude error.
+\textbf{Quantitative Results.} The irregular geometry and mixed materials of car cabins present a high-modal density challenge.
+In these challenging settings, \systemname{} achieves state-of-the-art performance (Table~\ref{tab:metrics-buck-tesla} and Table~\ref{tab:metrics-comsol} from Appendix), yielding the lowest errors on core frequency metrics (amplitude, phase, spectral) across both datasets.
+While lagging slightly on time-domain reverberation metrics (T60, EDT) in the Buck setup—consistent with our frequency-centric supervision—it achieves the best T60 and EDT on the real-world Tesla dataset, indicating superior generalization.
+Per-frequency analysis (Tables~\ref{tab:perfreq-mag-by-method} and~\ref{tab:perfreq-phase-by-method}) confirms these gains: \systemname{} attains the best accuracy at every band, with a massive $2.6\times$ reduction in phase error at 180\,Hz (0.029 vs.\ 0.076) compared to the next best baseline.